coloursofnoise/Resources/General/Mod-Structure.md

 You can also add more languages (for example, `Mods/yourmod/Dialog/French.txt`).
 If a language does not exist, the game will use English instead.

 For more details about how dialogue works, refer to [Adding Custom Dialogue](Adding-Custom-Dialogue).
+For a reference for adding custom portraits, see [here](Custom-Portraits)

 ### Adding Graphics